ethan0911/bricktree/README.md

 Transferfunction value range need to be set and the transferfunction is hard coded in impiTFN.h right now if you use "ospBrickBench" tool.

-  ./ospBrickBench \
+  ./ospBrickBench
-    ../../../data/magnetic-512-volume/magnetic-bt-t0028/magnetic-bt.osp \
+    ../../../data/magnetic-512-volume/magnetic-bt-t0028/magnetic-bt.osp
     -valueRange 0 1.5 -vp 819.971 691.151 422.003 -vi 0 0 0 -vu -0.0141113 0.949951 -0.0297289 -o bt-t-0028
-/*Is not yet implemented.
-SOme of the boilerplate code for loading scne /*graph nodes is alreay available, but does not do anything yet.
+#Is not yet implemented.
+SOme of the boilerplate code for loading scne
+#graph nodes is alreay available, but does not do anything yet.